-Hartford, CT (September 5, 2012) — The Connecticut League of Conservation Voters Education Fund today released a comprehensive transportation guide for Connecticut.
+The CTLCV Education Fund today released a comprehensive transportation guide for Connecticut.
 In an easy-to-read format, the guide is a call to action that promotes a vision for an efficient 21st Century transportation system.
 The guide serves as a roadmap for the public, legislators and policy makers to build a better statewide transportation system that helps Connecticut economically, while respecting natural resources and sense of place.

 Transportation is a top priority for the state and the region.
-The Coalition of Northeastern Governors (CONEG) recently named Gov. Dannel P. Malloy its lead governor for transportation.
-Gov. Malloy will serve as the chief coordinator to advocate and advance transportation policy initiatives for CONEG.
+In 2012, he Coalition of Northeastern Governors (CONEG) named Governor.
+Dannel P. Malloy its lead governor for transportation.
+Malloy served as the chief coordinator to advocate and advance transportation policy initiatives for CONEG.

-The guide spells out the benefits and options available for creating a better transportation system for the environment, the economy and public health.
+CTLCVEF produced this guide to spell out the benefits and options available for creating a better transportation system for the environment, the economy, and public health.
 It gives context to investment issues such as Amtrak’s new $150 billion high speed rail proposal.
 Lessons from other states are also highlighted.

 I. WHY SHOULD YOU CARE?

 III.
 THE BENEFITS